AIForces/AIForcesAPI/docs/source/user_settings.rst

 Coding settings
 ^^^^^^^^^^^^^^^
-Stores users preferred language and compiler options.
-Also can save the file template for the in-browser editor.
+Stores a starting template and editor configuration for each of the language presets (See :ref:`languages-label`).
+It is used for the built-in editor and other tools.

 Privacy settings
 ^^^^^^^^^^^^^^^^
-By default, each field from the metadata can be either public or private.
-Additionally, they can limit the ability of other people to add them into contests.
+The privacy settings control the access to metadata and limit other user's actions upon them like adding them into contests.
+All fields are controlled by the groups and permissions (see :ref:`groups-label`).

 Endpoints
 ^^^^^^^^^